kohbc/lsapp/README.md

 ## Preface

-TEA App is currently only running within a localhost environment.
-As it is build using the laravel framework with xampp, apache and php, this means there is quite a large set up process to get it up and running.
+TEA App is currently using an AWS Server but still requires a number of 3rd pary software as it is built using the laravel framework with xampp, apache and php, this means there is quite a large set up process to get it up and running.

 ## Required Software